 Are you concerned about recycling, natural resources and a healthier environment?
-The regional Master Recycler course is making its once-a-year visit to Clackamas County in spring 2019.
-The class provides a hands-on opportunity to learn about recycling and waste reduction -- and participants use the knowledge to make an immediate positive difference in the community.
+The regional Master Recycler course is making its once-a-year visit to Clackamas County in spring 2020.
+The class provides a hands-on opportunity to learn about recycling and waste reduction—and participants use the knowledge to make an immediate positive difference in the community.

-The popular course includes two field trips and instruction in topics such as recycling processes, composting, alternatives to hazardous household products, thoughtful consumption and green building.
+The popular course includes instruction in topics such as recycling processes, composting, alternatives to hazardous household products, thoughtful consumption and green building.
 The course is a blend of presentations by professionals in the field, peer group discussion and project development.

 A $50 fee covers course materials.
 Limited scholarships are available.
-For more details and to apply, visit the Master Recycler website.
-Registration closes Wednesday, March 6 at noon.
+For more details and to apply, visit their webpage.
+Registration closes Wednesday, March 4 at noon.

 The regional Master Recycler Program is administered by the City of Portland Bureau of Planning and Sustainability, and sponsored by Metro, the City of Portland, Clackamas County, Washington County, the Oregon Department of Environmental Quality and Recycling Advocates.